Company/Classroom/Enterprise Settings - Developer

 Click Developer in the list on the left side of the page:

-What the Enterprise admin can do from this screen
+What admins can do from this screen

 -

-Create an internal application in the company settings without going to the App Store dev portal
+Create an internal application in the company settings without going to the App Store dev portal.

 -

-Manage the application internally
+Manage the application internally.

 -